clayball/fundamental-fledgling/README.md

 Programming Essentials for Information Security Professionals

+This series will cover a variety of programming technologies.
+- Introduction to an IDE
+- Python
+- Bash
+- Python debugger

 ## Session 1

-- General overview of PyCharmEDU.
+- General overview of PyCharmEDU
+    - A few examples

-- Highlight some features of the PyCharm IDE.
+- Highlight some features of the PyCharm IDE
     - Project structure
     - markdown support (plugins)
     - Database connectivity
     - Project settings (interpreter, debugger)

-- Demo the following.. this highlights a general process and workflow.
+- Demo the following.. this highlights a general process and workflow

     - Reading lines from a file
     - Writing lines to a file